Overview

 Efficient Queries

-Query performance is important when handling large amounts of data:
+Query performance is important when handling large amounts of data.
+SQL is sent to the database as-is (parameter binding is not performed):

 Incremental Crawling